atc-project/atc-react/generated_analytics/markdown_documents/Response_Playbooks/RP_0001_phishing_email.md

 ##### Block an email sender on the Email-server

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 #### Eradication